exercism/kotlin/docs/TESTS.md

     $ ./gradlew test
     ```

 On most exercises, only the first test is run by default.
 The other tests are annotated with `@Ignore` to skip them.
+As you solve each test, remove the `@Ignore` from the next one to progress.

 This is common practice in test-driven development (or TDD for short).
 It is used to ensure that you are working on one problem at a time.